-"People are working longer and harder than ever before, and they can find it very difficult to disconnect and unplug from work," says Cynthia B.R Zelis, MD, MBA, and chief medical officer for MDLIVE.
+"People are working longer and harder than ever before, and they can find it very difficult to disconnect and unplug from work," says Cynthia B.R Zelis, MD, MBA, and former chief medical officer for MDLIVE.
 "However, sick bodies need time to rest and recuperate—whether it is for physical or mental health reasons, and pushing through the day does not benefit anyone in the long run."
 (How useful was your brain, really, that day you couldn't stop sneezing?)

 The guidelines for sick days have traditionally been "if you're sick, stay home" to avoid spreading germs around the office.
 But, what if you're already home?
 Then, the guidelines aren't quite as clear, and research conducted by MDLIVE—a fast, hassle-free telehealth platform that connects you to board-certified doctors and licensed therapists—shows that remote workers struggle with that gray area.

 Fifty-one percent of people who work entirely remotely felt more stressed about taking a sick day this year than in past years, compared to just over one-third of people who work entirely in-person, according to a January 2021 online survey of 2,000 employed U.S. workers commissioned by MDLIVE and conducted by OnePoll.